Back to Barajas and the Iberia Lounges

 - Heathrow Terminal 5 and The British Airways Galleries South Lounge

-- IB3167 London Heathrow to Madrid
+- IB3167 London Heathrow to Madrid (BUSINESS CLASS)

 - Crowne Plaza Madrid Airport

-- Exploring Madrid for the morning
+- Exploring a bit of Madrid

 - Back to Barajas and the Iberia Lounges

-- BA461 Madrid to London Heathrow
+- BA461 Madrid to London Heathrow (BUSINESS CLASS/BA FIRST)

 - To the trains!